-For anyone still holding out hope that Apple would produce its own television, this should come as welcome news.
-Apple TV 4K boxes start at $180 and top out at $200.
-With iTunes and AirPlay 2 built into Samsung’s TVs, Apple fans who own 2018 or newer Samsung smart TVs can skip the additional box and cables needed to connect an Apple TV and stream anything in their iTunes library directly from the TV.
+Apple TV 4K boxes start at $180 and top out at $200, making them a fairly pricey add-on for those who want access to Apple’s content, as well as AirPlay 2.
+But with iTunes, the Apple TV app, and AirPlay 2 built into Samsung’s TVs, Apple fans who own select 2018 or newer Samsung smart TVs can now skip the additional box and cables needed to connect an Apple TV and stream directly from the TV.

-Another advantage to using a built-in iTunes app rather than a separate streaming box is that Samsung has control over its own hardware, allowing it to make 4K HDR streaming a more seamless experience while optimizing picture quality, all without any interference from Apple’s hardware.
+Another advantage to using built-in Apple apps rather than a separate streaming box is that Samsung has control over its own hardware, allowing it to make 4K HDR streaming a more seamless experience while optimizing picture quality, all without any interference from Apple’s hardware.

-In addition to iTunes access, Samsung smart TVs will support AirPlay 2, allowing iPhone and iPad owners to stream any content they want — videos, podcasts, music, and photos — directly to the TV without any cable connection.
+In addition to iTunes access, Samsung smart TVs now support AirPlay 2, allowing iPad and iPhone owners to stream any content they want — videos, podcasts, music, and photos — directly to the TV without any cable connection.

 This development is of considerable note considering everything that lives within Apple’s walled garden is closely guarded.
-The fact that Samsung has managed to broker such a deal with a company it considers an arch-rival (iPhone vs. Galaxy phones, anyone?) serves to prove that both companies see the partnership as mutually beneficial.
-If other manufacturers are unable to offer iTunes and AirPlay 2 in their smart TVs, this deal winds up being a real feather in Samsung’s cap.
-Regardless, this is a big win for Samsung TV owners.
+The fact that Samsung has managed to broker such a deal with a company it considers an arch rival (iPhone versus Galaxy phones, anyone?) serves to prove that both companies see the partnership as mutually beneficial.
+We know that Samsung isn’t the only manufacturer to offer the Apple TV app and AirPlay 2 in its smart TVs — in fact, here’s the complete list — but being first is still a big win for Samsung TV owners.